theibsi/ibsi-doc/docs/02_Image_processing.rst

 the selected voxels.
 For many feature families, only this is important.
 However, for morphological and grey level distance zone matrix (GLDZM) feature families, both intensity and morphological masks are used.
-A two-dimensional example is shown in :numref:`figReSegmentationExample`.
+A two-dimensional schematic example is shown in :numref:`figReSegmentationExample`, and a real example is shown in :numref:`figresegmentation_real_example`.

 Range re-segmentation
 ^^^^^^^^^^^^^^^^^^^^^